Prafullchaturvedi0/Student-Grade-Management-System/README.md

 ## Contributing

 Contributions are welcome.
-If you plan to add features or refactor for production readiness, consider: adding tests, splitting logic into a `StudentGrades` class, and creating a module for persis[...]
+If you plan to add features or refactor for production readiness, consider: adding tests, splitting logic into a `StudentGrades` class, and creating a module for persistence (e.g., saving to JSON, CSV, or a database).

 ---